-“Regulate, then relate, then reason” Dr. Perry
+“Regulate, then relate, then reason” Dr. Bruce Perry

 In this episode, co-host Sue Marriott speaks with Dr. Bruce Perry, a renowned neuroscientist, psychiatrist, clinician and researcher on children's mental health.
 They discuss staging intervention based on brain develop in a technique called the Neurosequential Model.